George Will dismisses Palin's bid for Rep. Young's House seat

 Palin announced her candidacy for the seat vacated with the passing of the late Alaska Rep. Don Young (R) just 45 minutes before the filing deadline for the race.

-She was endorsed by former President Trump earlier this month, who called her “tough and smart” in his statement backing her.
+She was endorsed by former President Donald Trump earlier this month, who called her “tough and smart” in a statement.

 Will said he would not be surprised to see Trump endorse candidates who are likely to win House and Senate races during this year’s midterms, as an effort to shore up his “prognosticator” brand and build support while mulling a potential run for the White House again in 2024.

-“You notice he’s not saying anything about the Senate race in Ohio,” he noted.
+“You notice he’s not saying anything about the Senate race in Ohio,” Will noted.

 Will, during separate remarks, proposed a new way of creating better, less polarizing candidates for president, including “disqualifying anyone who has served as a senator,” from running for the White House.